COMHIS/python-basics/2_basic_concepts/part2.md

 **Note:** There is a `str()` -command inside the print function.
 This is called _casting_.
 What happened there was converting a value in one variable type to another, namely making a _string_, that is, text, out of a _float_, a number.
 This was necessary so that we could combine it with the other _string_ -type variable, the text "Apples per kid: ".

-The completed script should print out the text `Apples per kid: 4.0 apples.`.
+The completed script should print out the text `Apples per kid: 4.0`.
 Note that we did some manipulation with the _string_ variables too, inside the print command.

 ### Variables and values 4